-When ratified the MLC will bring in Seafarers Employment Agreements (SEA).
+The MLC introduces the Seafarers Employment Agreements (SEA).
 Every seafarer1 working on a commercial yacht will need to have a Flag State approved SEA between themselves and the yacht owner, or the representative of the ship owner/ yacht owner2.
 This is a major change replacing any existing employment contracts, and it will also mean there is no longer a requirement for crew agreements and signing-on articles, as a SEA will replace both of these.

-1 Definition of a seafarer: "A seafarer means any person, including the master, who is employed or engaged or works in any capacity on board a seagoing ship to which MLC 2006 applies".
+1 Definition of a seafarer: "A seafarer means any person, including the master, who is employed or engaged or works in any capacity on board a seagoing ship to which MLC 2006 applies". ("Temporary Occasional Crew" may not necessarily fall under this category.)